Search out Christmas greenery for decoration.

 Ed Elf: Has anyone seen my earplugs?

 Mrs. C: Naughty elf.
 I’m just drawing everyone’s attention to the fact we need to set our sights on Christmas greenery to bring into the house.
 I’m fortunate enough to have holly in my back garden, so I’ll cut a few sprigs to adorn my mirrors and paintings.
-But the mistletoe will have to come from my local garden centre.
+But the mistletoe will have to be purchased.
 I tie satin ribbon around my mistletoe and hang it from curtain poles and ceilings all around the house.

 Ed Elf: A snog is never too far away with that method, hey Mrs. C?

 Mrs. C: …then personalise each email you send to friends or maybe distant family, asking specifically about them and promising each time that you’ll do a better job of keeping in touch in the New Year.
 Keeping your promise will maintain friendships that might otherwise fizzle and die.
-But please, try not to make it ‘one email fits all’.
-That’s not putting much thought or heart into it.
+But, if time allows, try not to make it ‘one email fits all’.
 By the way, you can always send festive notelets like this through the excellent jacquielawson.com website.

 Ed Elf: I’ve never known anyone with as many friends as Mrs. C – so she could be writing for quite some time today as she personalises each and every email.